-Name of Individual

-Individual's Staff Number

-Department/School

-Anticipated UOA, if known

-Please describe the grounds for being considered an independent researcher or not (addressing the criteria outlined in Table 5 above and Annex A.2) funded research proj Holding an independ independence is a red Leading a research g Researchers in FASS Being named as a Co ently won, competitively awarded fellowship where research quirement?
+Name of Individual Individual's Staff Number Department/School Anticipated UOA, if know own Please describe the grounds for being ing or acting as l ed research proj principal investigator (PI) or equivalent on an externally ect?
+Yes/No grounds for being considered an independent Hold ing an independ ently won, competitively awarded fellowship where research researcher or not quirement?
 Yes/No. roup or a substantial or specialised work package?
-Yes/No Please describe the available evidence Please confirm if the c proposed as an indepe and therefore included endent researcher Yes / No Head of Department/S School/Centre Please add any other comments.
+Yes/No (addressing the criteria outlined in Rese archers in FASS only: Table 5 above and Annex A.2) -I on an externally funded research grant/award?
+Yes/No ng significant inp arch?
+Yes/No out into the design, conduct and interpretation of the Please describe the available evidence Please confirm if the candidate is being proposed as an independent researcher and therefore included in REF 2021 researcher Yes / No Head of Department/School/Centre /Centre Please add any other comments.
 Name and Signature Date (DD/MM/YYYY)

 Confirmation of grounds/evidence by REF Team

 Name and Signature

 Date (DD/MM/YYYY)

 Decision of Faculty UOA Lead Committee

 Name and Signature

 Date (DD/MM/YYYY)

-Approval (only where decision cannot be agreed at Faculty UOA Lead Committee)
+Approval (only where decision cannot be agree eed at Faculty UOA Lead Committee)

 Decision of REF 2021 Management Group

 Name and Signature

 Date (DD/MM/YYYY)